Tandy Graphics Adapter: Programmable palette

+The PCjr/TGA programmable palette was carried over to the IBM EGA, where it was extended to 6-bit entries for 64 colors.
+VGA retained this 16 x 6-bit "internal palette" and added another, cascaded 256 x 18-bit RAMDAC "external palette".

 Shared RAM

 Unlike every other IBM-designed PC video standard, TGA uses some of the main system RAM as video RAM.
 The PCjr had 64 KB of built-in RAM on the mainboard, and an additional 64 KB can be installed via a special card that plugs into a dedicated slot on the PCjr mainboard.
 This 64 KB or 128 KB of base RAM is special in that it is shared with the PCjr video subsystem.

 TGA video modes use either 16 KB or 32 KB of RAM.
-Text modes uses 16 KB divided into 4 or 8 pages, for 80×25 or 40×25 text formats respectively.
+Text modes use 16 KB divided into 4 or 8 pages, for 80×25 or 40×25 text formats respectively; any part of the 16 KB not used for text display pages can be used as general RAM.

 In graphical modes, the base 128 KB of RAM is divided into eight 16 KB banks.
 The PCjr can use any bank for video generation, in a video mode that uses 16 KB.
 In a mode that uses 32 KB, it can use any even bank concatenated with the next higher odd bank.
 The PCjr can also independently map any 16 KB bank of base RAM to address 0xB8000 for CPU access, for CGA compatibility.

 Apart from address 0xB8000, the CPU can access any bank at any time via its native address in the first 128 KB of the address space.
 The first bank overlaps the interrupt vector table of the x86 CPU and the data area used by the BIOS, so it is generally not usable for graphics.

 Using system memory has advantages: It saves the cost of dedicated video RAM, and the dynamic RAM is refreshed by the 6845 CRT controller as long as the video is running, so there is no need for separate DRAM refresh circuitry.
 In the IBM PC XT upon which the PCjr is based, DRAM refresh is performed by one channel of the 8237 DMA controller, triggered by one channel of the 8253 programmable timer, while in the PCjr the 8237 is eliminated and the timer channel is repurposed (to work around a complication of other cost-cutting in the keyboard interface).

 Up to almost 128 KB of RAM can be used for video (if software is mostly in ROM—e.g. on PCjr cartridges—or in RAM above the first 128 KB), and the displayed video banks can be switched instantaneously to implement double-buffering (or triple-buffering, or up to 7-fold buffering in 16 KB video modes) for smooth full-screen animation, something the CGA cannot do.

 The Tandy 1000 computers do not incorporate the PCjr's cost-cutting measures (most of them have an 8237 DMA controller), but for compatibility with PCjr video, they use the same RAM-sharing scheme.